Thinking of Buying a Total Station? This article should help you decide which total station is for you.

 The more powerful Total Stations can also do basic volume calculations.
 This does require the engineer or surveyor to create two DTM’s for comparison.

-Support from your local dealer or supplier will be important.
+Support from your local dealer or supplier will be important consideration when buying a total station.
 On going support from them in the form of yearly checks or calibrations of your Total Station will be important.
 You need to look after your Total Station and know that it is consistently giving you the correct readings that will enable you to either engineer or survey your site with accuracy.

 What accessories should I have with the Total Station?

 Tripod.
 The tripod you get with your Total Station should be either wooden or of a composite construction, it should not be the aluminium type.
 The wooden tripods are less susceptible to the affects of thermal expansion during the course of the day and also provide a more stable support for the heavier Total Station.
 Make sure that your Tripod is looked after and use this test for a tripod to find out if it is in serviceable condition.
-If your Total Station doesn’t come with a tripod we would recommend a wooden one like this one on Amazon.
+If your Total Station doesn’t come with a tripod we would recommend a new wooden one.

 Mini Prism.
 A mini prism is a really helpful accessory for a Total Station.
 It is very useful for the fine detail and accurate work that is done closer to the Total Station.
 Remember to select a mini prism that is from the same manufacturer as the Total Station.